FabienFerrero/New_UCA/Code/LoRaWAN/README.md

 8 channels have been tested in uplink and downlink with a RAK831 gateway using this config : https://github.com/FabienFerrero/New_UCA/blob/master/Misc/global_conf_AS923_2.json

+For some strange reason, the gateway is not giving the good frequency, but the 8 channels are ok.

 ![LoRaWan power](https://github.com/FabienFerrero/New_UCA/blob/master/Misc/VN_bands.png "LoRaWan power")

 REFERENCE :